×

 “For me to get the win, any win your goal is to score points first and look for fall, tech, whatever you want.
 But the most important thing is winning,” Felix said.
 “Last year I placed fourth here, this year third, so any little step is just a good sign that you’re moving forward in a good way.”

-At 189, Furman fell to South Williamsport’s Cole Gerber in a tough matchup by decision, 6-2.
+At 189, Gage Furman fell to South Williamsport’s Cole Gerber in a tough matchup by decision, 6-2.
 Gerber secured a 3-0 lead in the final 20 seconds of the first period.
 Two escapes by Furman cut the deficit to 6-2 going into the third after Gerber had a takedown in the second.
 Three stalling calls resulted in Furman getting two points, but the Red Raider wasn’t able to secure a late takedown to win.

 Hugar won by injury time roughly 30 seconds into the first period against Bloomsburg’s Malcolm Tagba at 215 in the third-place final.
 At 285, Clark battled South Williamsport’s Oz Bird and escaped with a 10-6 decision victory.